 - Shadow physicians.
 Shadowing or following a physician can provide you with patient experience and a realistic view of what various specialties and working environments are really like.
 It can sometimes be difficult to arrange a shadowing experience if you don’t have a personal relationship with a physician.
 For tips on how to get this type of experience, read the How Do I… Shadow a Doctor? fact sheet.

 - Participate in a scholarly activity.
 Real and meaningful experience in a lab or research facility provides for more in-depth knowledge about medicine, and helps you to have a better understanding of the different research processes.
 Whether you’re conducting your own research or assisting on a project, this sustained scholarly activity is very attractive to medical schools.
 For tips on how to get this type of experience, read the How Do I …Get Lab Experience? fact sheet.

 - Keep track of coursework requirements.
 Be sure to check the premedical coursework requirements for each school that you may be interested in applying to.
 It’s possible that some medical schools may make changes to their requirements during this interim period, requiring you to complete additional coursework.
-Review the school’s Web site, or keep track with MSAR Online.
+Review the school’s website, or keep track with the Medical School Admission Requirements website.